sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * delete files or directories
 * :ref:`stage` files (copy them from tape to disk for faster reading)

-In this section we will show the common commands to use the various storage clients.
+The common commands for each individual clients are shown in their own sections available through the link in the table below.

 .. note:: From the many Grid storage clients, we recommend you to use the :ref:`uberftp`, :ref:`globus` or :ref:`gfal`.
 These tools have a clean interface, and their speed is much better on our systems compared with their srm-* equivalents.